valeriangalliat/blog/2020/11/upgrading-hackintosh-catalina-big-sur-clover-opencore.md

 using OpenCore and hopefully upgrading to future versions will be even smoother... at least until macOS drops support for another one of my chipsets!

+I'm also amazed by the fact that all of this works without requiring any patching of the macOS installation, everything is contained in the OpenCore EFI partition, and the macOS system itself is 100% stock.

 ## Thanks